-3.9 Programming Constructs
+3.8 Programming Constructs

 Programming constructs are the backbone of any LME program.
 Except for the variable assignment, all of them use reserved keywords which may not be used to name variables or functions.
-In addition to the constructs described below, the following keyword is reserved for future use:
+In addition to the constructs described below, the following keywords are reserved for future use:

-goto
+classdef goto